lukecaccamo/ece419/M1/README.md

     3. FIFO - First in First Out
     4. None - All key value pairs are written directly to persistent storage.

-When the cache size is exceeded the cache manager evicts entries from the cache based on the set policy and saves them to persistent storage.
+When the cache size is exceeded the cache manager evicts entries from the cache based on the eviction policy.
+We implemented LRU and FIFO caches using the data structure LinkedHashMap.
+This map orders entries in a doubly linked list in either insertion or access order.
+We can implement FIFO using removeEldestEntry() when the length => cache size with insertion order and the same for LRU with access order.
+To implement LFU cache, we use a variable to keep track of min count, a hashmap for key->value, another hashmap for key->counts, and another hashmap counts->list of keys with that same specific count.
+Using the min count, we evict one key with a min count.
+We used this approach, instead of a min heap, for a O(1) insert and deletion time.

 Persistent storage is a simple .db file of key value entries.
 Each entry consists of 1 valid byte, 4 bytes for the key length, 4 bytes for value length, a maximum of 20 bytes for the key string, and a maximum of 128000 bytes for value (since server should be able to take messages of 128kB).
-The location of the key in the file is saved for quick lookup and deletion.
+Each new entry is appended to the end of the .db file.
+To enable quick lookup, we have a separate hashmap that maps the key to the entry location in the .db file.
+This hash map is saved in a .txt file every new entry or deletion.

 ### Storage Client